naomiyaki/kamajii/README.md

 ##### There is a [node module that does this too](https://www.npmjs.com/package/electron-devtools-installer), but personally I like to just set it and forget it.

 ## 🌌 What's next!
 - ...we wait.
-Parcel's next release should be coming out soon, so once it does I'll try to implement it in here.
+Parcel's Beta-1 was just released, so it may be a couple months before the next one, but once it does I'll try to implement it in here.

 - CSS Modules?
 If [SCSS reloading](#sass) doesn't get fixed soon, I may explore this as an alternative.